sophia-w-he/distance-from-edge/README.md

 - Test more points on current test image.
 - Add noise reduction.
 - Test greater variety of images.
-- Refine code along the way.
+- Refine algorithm along the way.